 Movie-wise, there has never been anything like it - laugh-wise, love-wise, or otherwise-wise

-The Apartment came out shortly after the success of ‘Some Like it Hot’ from director Billy Wilder and thus making it the most successful films of the year.
-Full of trivialities this comedy is a harsh critic of coporate world and the American way of life.
-Bud Baxter is a struggling clerk in a huge New York insurance company.
-He's discovered a quick way to climb the corporate ladder - by lending out his apartment to the executives as a place to take their mistresses.
-He often has to deal with the aftermath of their visits and one night he's left with a major problem to solve.
+Bud Baxter is a minor clerk in a huge New York insurance company, until he discovers a quick way to climb the corporate ladder.
+He lends out his apartment to the executives as a place to take their mistresses.
+Although he often has to deal with the aftermath of their visits, one night he's left with a major problem to solve.

 "Like old times: same booth, same song... same sauce, sweet and sour."